open-component-model/ocm-spec/doc/01-model/07-extensions.md

 [*Labels*](./03-elements-sub.md#labels).
 To be interpretable by tools the meaning of a label must be uniquely derivable from its name, regardless of the creator of a concrete label entry in a component version.
-To assure that every consumer of a component version has the same understanding odf the label, label names MUST be globally unique.
+To assure that every consumer of a component version has the same understanding of the label, label names MUST be globally unique.

 To combine globally uniqueness and arbitrarely extensibility of label names,